2024.01.31

 WHO WORKS at NCAR? is a series of articles introducing the people who work at the National Center for Art Research (NCAR).
 This second installment focuses on the International Relations Group and its initiatives in the areas of “connecting” and “expanding,” which are part of NCAR’s mission of “Connecting, Deepening, and Expanding Art.”

-(Photo, clockwise from lower right: Senior Program Officer Masumi Kaoru, Head of International Relations Okabe Miki, Administrative Assistant Chiba Miwa, Program Officer Iwamoto Fumiwo, Program Officer Saito Chie, and Program Assistant Chenyuan Huang)
+(Photo, clockwise from lower right: Senior Program Officer Masumi Kaoru, Head of International Relations Okabe Miki, Administrative Assistant Chiba Miwa, Associate Program Officer Iwamoto Fumiwo, Associate Program Officer Saito Chie, and Assistant Program Officer Chenyuan Huang)

 Three programs that illustrate the role of the International Relations Group